What are the advantages and disadvantages of selling my house privately?

-- advertise in the property section of the local paper
+- advertise in the property section of the local paper;

-- advertise in specialist property papers
+- advertise in specialist property publications;

-- put up a sign in a prominent position on the property (you might need to check with the council for any sign restrictions)
+- put up a sign in a prominent position on the property (you might need to check with the council for any sign restrictions);

-- put up notices at workplaces and on community noticeboards
+- put up notices at workplaces and on community noticeboards.

 Some businesses sell marketing packages which include items such as ‘For Sale’ signs, Sale and Purchase Agreement forms, advertisements on their online or printed publications, brochures etc.

 What can a lawyer do for me when I’m selling my house myself?
 Do I have to have one?